mcharouk/aws/Certification/machinelearning.md

 | Batch          | GBs              | Days                |

-* in some cases, it can be useful to launch serverless mode to process a set of records.
+* in some cases, it can be useful to launch serverless mode to process a set of records in batch.
 Check data matches the limits of serverless mode.

 ## Infrastructure